alexyuly/chil/README.md

 ### Component Types

-As you've learned, a **component type** has at least one input and at most one output:
+As you've learned, a **component type** is composed of stream types, with at least one input stream and at most one output stream:

 ```yaml
 component: